 Multiple studies have confirmed the medicinal benefits of marijuana, but what about its impact on the health of the housing market?
 Does medical and recreational legalization lead to growth in home values or is the pot industry just blowing smoke?

-This past year, voters in California, Massachusetts, Maine, and Nevada all legalized recreational use while Florida, Arkansas, North Dakota, and Montana voted to legalize or expand medical use in those states.
+Over the past few years, voters in California, Massachusetts, Maine, and Nevada all legalized recreational use while Florida, Arkansas, North Dakota, and Montana voted to legalize or expand medical use in those states.

 One thing is clear, pot entrepreneurs are contributing to real estate booms in commercial and residential markets in states that have legalized the drug for medical and recreational use.